cellsjs/piscosour/plugins/system-checker/info.md

 The system [requirements](../guides/10-requirements.md) are other commands that pisco needs for a pipeline execution.
 This plugin checks if everything is installed and ready to use by piscosour.

+**IMPORTANT:**

+- `TIP 1:` This configuration is mandatory to be complete always when you use other command line tool inside a step. (for example java , git, cordova, bower...).
+- `TIP 2:` This configuration is used by piscosour not only to check but even to provide all this externals tools for you. (for example with Dockerfile inside a docker or a playbook of ansible.)

 ## core-check hook

 Realize how to check system requirements of a piscosour command.